deezer/cover_song_detection/README.md

 # Setup

-* Use[ElasticMSD](https://github.com/deezer/elasticmsd)scripts to setup your local Elasticsearch index of MSD.
+* Use [ElasticMSD] (https://github.com/deezer/elasticmsd) scripts to setup your local Elasticsearch index of MSD.
 * Fill your ES db credentials (host, port and index) as a environment variable in your local system.
 Check [templates.py](templates.py)file.